Welcome to the Laughter Remedy

 July 7, 2012 By Paul McGhee

-The Seven Humor Habits Program: Assessing Your Gains from Following the Radio Broadcasts over the Past 3 Months
+The Seven Humor Habits Program: Assessing Your Gains from doing the Humor-Building Exercises over the Past 3 Months

 May 4, 2012 By Paul McGhee